Shigbeard/halopug/README.md

 Features with a ticked check box are """theoretically""" ready.

-[*] Prebuilt image containing eldewrito server files and configured to replace certain config vars according to container env vars [*] (Partially Complete) Entrypoint.sh file which facilitates the running of the server.
+ - [x] Prebuilt image containing eldewrito server files and configured to replace certain config vars according to container env vars
+ - [x] (Partially Complete) Entrypoint.sh file which facilitates the running of the server.
-  - [ ] Auto Restart
+ - [ ] Auto Restart game servers if they crash.
  - [ ] Remote Service Monitoring (look into communicating directly with the docker daemon, like ptereodactyl panel)
-[ ] Discord bot that deploys, monitors, and destroys containers upon command.
+ - [ ] Discord bot that deploys, monitors, and destroys containers upon command.
  - [ ] Configured to limit container resources so laggy servers don't impact other servers.
  - [ ] Store game logs from each server

 ## Notes